wilsontelab/svx-mdi-tools/docs/installation/usage.md

 nano mydata.yml
 ```

-Finally, the following commands will give you help screen for a pipeline
+Finally, the following commands will give show help for a pipeline
 or one of its actions to understand how options are organized and what they do:

 ```sh